-Unmanned aerial vehicles (UAV) better known as drones combines the advantages of both multi-copters and fixed-wing planes.
+Unmanned aerial vehicles (UAVs), better known as drones, combine the advantages of both multi-copters and fixed-wing planes.
 Multi-copters are popular for their flight flexibility and stable hovering capabilities.
 Fixed-wing airplanes, on the other hand, are more energy-efficient during level flight, making them better vehicles for long-distance flight.

 However, hybrid UAVs are rarely used because controller design is challenging due to its complex, mixed dynamics.

 A team from MIT’s Computer Science and Artificial Intelligence Lab (CSAIL) has designed a new AI simulation platform that lets users create their own hybrid, fixed-wing drones.
 The user can develop drones of different sizes and shapes that can switch between hovering and gliding – all by using a single controller.

 The platform simplifies the customization and design process for any hybrid drone.
 “Our method allows non-experts to design a model, wait a few hours to compute its controller, and walk away with a customized, ready-to-fly drone,” says MIT CSAIL grad student Jie Xu.
 “The hope is that a platform like this could make more these more versatile ‘hybrid drones’ much more accessible to everyone.”